florentc/youbrick/README.md

 ### Usage

 No arguments are expected when launching Youbrick.
 Keybindings are displayed on screen.
 First add a few channels ("middle-click" paste any video or channel page URL in the add channel dialog box).
-The database (subscribed channels and which videos have been watched) is saved (only when exiting the program normally) in a persistent file whose location is also specified in the `Config` module.
+The database (subscribed channels and which videos have been watched) is saved (only when exiting the program normally) in a persistent file (by default `database`) located in a subdirectory (by default `youbrick`) of the `XDG_DATA_HOME` directory (by default `~/.local/share` according to the [freedesktop.org XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)).

 Refresh to fetch latest content about subscribed channels online.
 Refreshing is not automatic.
 Dismiss error messages (e.g. invalid URL when adding a channel or connection issue) by pressing Enter.